 QCA provides a case-oriented perspective that is fundamentally different from variable-oriented approaches as in statistical methods.
 Cases are understood as configurations of different sets in which cases may have a certain degree of membership.
-For example, an individual case can be a full member, full non-member or partial member - i.e. more within or more
+For example, an individual case can be a full member, full non-member or partial member - i.e. more within or more outside of an amount, possibly with different levels - in the set of countries with high out-migration.
+Sets are thus characterized by the ability to capture both quantitative degrees of partial membership and qualitative differences (differences in kind) between non-member and member in a set (Schneider & Wagemann 2012; Ragin 2008).

-As a case-oriented approach, QCA requires a conceptualisation of cases (such as countries, regions, communities, firms, households or even individuals) as combinations or configurations of characteristics that are suspected to causally influence an outcome.
+As a case-oriented approach, QCA requires a conceptualisation of cases (such as countries, regions, communities, firms, households, or even individuals)

+as combinations or configurations of characteristics that are suspected to causally influence an outcome.
 For example, in one of the very few QCA studies on migration and development, Qin and Liao (2016) examined the effects of out-migration on agricultural change in 20 areas in rural China.
 By means of QCA the authors were able to identify the configurations of conditions that produce negative effects that out-migration has on agriculture.
 The relevant conditions included policy factors (e.g. abandonment of agricultural tax) as well as non-policy factors (e.g. geographical location).
 Qin and Liao's study demonstrates the necessity of sub-national analyses of migration-development interactions.
-Moreover, the study illustrates the potential of QCA as a foundation for policy that is both evidence-based and context sensitive.
+Moreover the study illustrates the potential of QCA as a foundation for policy that is both evidence-based and context sensitive.

-QCA requires familiarity with the characteristics of the cases, and, together with their outcomes, a systematic cross-case comparison identifies the factors that are consistently 'overlapping' to a certain degree with an outcome (i.e. aspects of migration or development) and can potentially be considered causally responsible for the outcome to occur.
+QCA requires familiarity with the characteristics of the cases, and together with their outcomes, a systematic cross-case comparison identifies the factors that are consistently 'overlapping' to a certain degree with an outcome (i.e. aspects of migration or development) and can potentially be considered causally responsible for the outcome to occur.